Smart-Photonics-IPHT/09_Create_Spiral_Data/README.md

+Scalable Dataset Generation for Spiral Classification Benchmark

-This code can be used freely to generate scalable Datasets__ Spirals classification benchmark test.
+This repository provides freely available code for generating scalable datasets for spiral classification benchmark tests.

-By using this data for any publication please refer to: Sobhi Saeed and Mario Chemnitz, Leibniz Institute of Photonic Technologies, Albert-Einstein-Str 9, 07745 Jena, Germany.
+If you use this dataset in any publication, please cite:
+Sobhi Saeed & Mario Chemnitz
+Leibniz Institute of Photonic Technologies Albert-Einstein-Str.
+9, 07745 Jena, Germany

+We appreciate proper attribution and welcome any feedback or contributions!